qodeinvestments/Swan-Documentation/Database Maintenance/Daily Updation/README.md

 9. By default this code will generate the stock options data for today, but if need to generate it for a specific date you will have to change the 'date' variable.

 ### Index Options Updation
+1. [This code](https://github.com/qodeinvestments/Swan-Documentation/blob/main/Database%20Maintenance/Daily%20Updation/Codes/Index_Daily_Contracts.ipynb) is used to create daily continuous contracts for BankNifty, Nifty and FinNifty.
+2. The input will be a "Date".
+3. Continuous Contracts are created and stored in the standard format, example of which is - "BANKNIFTYMONTHLY-I40000CE".
+4. The continuous contracts files are stored on the desktop under "Pyspark" folder.
+5. Once these contracts are created, we run the [Append_Code](https://github.com/qodeinvestments/Swan-Documentation/blob/main/Database%20Maintenance/Daily%20Updation/Codes/Daily_Updation_Code.ipynb) to append the contracts to the database.